JsTnasd/TaskFlow/README.md

-# TaskFlow Pro
+# TaskFlow

-TaskFlow Pro is a compact macro recorder for Windows with two recording slots, configurable global shortcuts, profiles, loops, and adjustable playback speed.
+TaskFlow is a compact macro recorder for Windows with two recording slots, configurable global shortcuts, profiles, loops, and adjustable playback speed.

 ## Features